-There were no annual stock option grants or non-stock incentive plan compensation payments to directors for services in 2012 and none are currently contemplated under the current compensation structure.
+There were no annual stock option grants or non-stock incentive plan compensation payments to directors for services in 2013 and none are currently contemplated under the current compensation structure.
 The Company also does not provide a retirement plan or deferred compensation plan to its directors.
-Listed below is compensation paid to each director during 2012.
+Listed below is compensation paid to each non-employee director who served during any part of the 2013 fiscal year.